dvingo/dv.fulcro-template/resources/clj/new/dv.fulcro_template/README.md

 The $port defaults to 9000 but may be different if 9000 is already in use.

-Using this repl you connect to the various clojurescript builds using `(shadow/repl :build-id)`
+Using this repl you connect to the various ClojureScript builds using `(shadow/repl :build-id)`

 {{#server?}}
 ### backend repl:

 nREPL local

-enabled these deps aliases: dev, test, guardrails
+enable these deps aliases: dev, test, guardrails

 start backend repl, then: